Umbaji/Yodi/README.md

 # Requirements
 This project requires Python 3.6 or later.
-To install all the necessary packages run:
+To install all the necessary packages run (or install at compilation time): bash pip install -r requirements.txt
-Bash
-pip install -r requirements.txt

 # Project Contents